ravendb/ravendb-python-embedded/labs/03-on-demand-server.md

 could not make that promise).
 The cache then freezes whatever you first pulled, so later runs stay stable without any extra pinning.

-## Why it is still only an exploration

-- A self-contained build is large (100 MB+), so the first-use download and the on-disk cache footprint are real costs.
-- Making this the default changes the install story (a network fetch on first use) and needs a decision on where the cache lives, how big it may grow, and when it is invalidated.
+## Cost to know about

+The first use downloads a self-contained build (100 MB+) and the cache keeps it on disk.
+Every run after that is offline and instant.
+If disk or first-run latency matters, prefer Lab 02 (you provide the server) or Lab 01 (bundled server, needs .NET).

 ## Takeaway

-The acquisition step from Lab 02 can be automated and cached, giving a no-.NET experience with no manual download.
-The mechanism works (this lab runs it); making it the package default is a product decision about the install story and cache policy, not a code gap.
+`with_on_demand_server()` gives the no-.NET path of Lab 02 with zero manual steps: one call, then ordinary client code.